nestybox/sysbox/docs/sysboxfs-emulation.md

     then path resolution must not dereference the target mountpoint if it's a symlink.

+* If the syscall is an unmount on /proc or /sys, Sysbox does not allow this (returns EBUSY).

-* If the syscall is an unmount on a portion of a procfs / sysfs mount backed by sysbox-fs:
+* If the syscall is an unmount on a sysbox-fs submount, Sysbox ignore the unmount (needed as Sysbox also ignores bind-to-self mounts on submounts).

-  - No further action; return success on the unmount syscall.

   - This ensures that users can't unmount portions of procfs / sysfs backed by sysbox-fs.
-See [Bind Mounts Over Procfs / Sysfs Portions Backed by Sysbox-fs](#bind-mounts-over-procfs--sysfs-portions-backed-by-sysbox-fs).

-* Enter mount ns of the process that made the unmount syscall
+* Otherwise, if the syscall is an unmount of a Sysbox-fs procfs or sysfs base mount, enter appropriate namespaces of the process that made the unmount syscall and perform the unmount of the submounts first, then of the base mount.

-  - Note that this results in an implicit chroot into the process' root-dir.

-* Check the unmount target:

-  - If the target is not a procfs or sysfs mount (e.g., sysbox-fs can find this via `/proc/self/mountinfo` by searching for mount-type "proc" / "sysfs").

-    - Tell the kernel to process the unmount syscall; no further action is necessary.

-* At this point we know the unmount target is a procfs / sysfs mountpoint; sysbox-fs does the following:

-  - Unmount the portions of procfs / sysfs emulated by sysbox-fs:

     ```
     umount <target-mountpoint>/swaps
     umount <target-mountpoint>/uptime
-    umount <target-mountpoint>/sys
-    umount <target-mountpoint>/module/nf_conntrack/parameters/hashsize
-    ```

-  - Unmount procfs / sysfs itself:

-    ```
     umount <target-mountpoint>
     ```